1. PERSONAL FINANCE

 Key Takeaways:

-• A 529 savings plan for education may save you on taxes.
+• A 529 savings plan for education may save you money on state income taxes.

 • Some employers match 529 contributions.

-• The money must be spent for qualified education costs.
+• The money in a 529 plan must be spent on qualified education costs.

-Whether you are preparing for a new baby or already have children, the thought of sending your little one(s) to college may already be in the back of your mind.
-Since every parent wants to send their kids to the best school possible, saving for college has become even more important thanks to the ever-growing cost of tuition.
+Whether you are preparing for a baby or already have children, sending your little one(s) to college may already be in the back of your mind.
+Since tuition costs are rising and parents want to send their kids to the best school possible, saving for college has become even more important.

-To lessen the blow of rising tuition, some parents may be considering a 529 plan to save for college.
-If you are wondering what a 529 plan is and how you might use one to help you put your kids through college, read on to better understand the basics of saving for college with a 529 savings plan.
+Wondering what a 529 plan is and how you might use one to help you put your kids through college?
+Read on to better understand saving for college with a 529 savings plan.

-A 529 college savings plan is a type of investment account you can use to pay for qualified education expenses.
-These plans are usually state sponsored, and can offer some tax benefits.
-Anyone can start a 529 plan, including parents, grandparents, friends or other relatives.
-Whoever opens the account may gain tax benefits if their state offers a state tax deduction for 529 contributions.
+A 529 college savings plan is an investment account you can use to pay for qualified education expenses.
+These plans are usually state-sponsored.
+Some offer some state-level tax benefits.
+Anyone can start a 529 plan, including parents, grandparents, friends, or other relatives.
+Whoever opens the 529 account and contributes money to the account may gain tax benefits if their state offers a state tax deduction for 529 contributions.

 Qualified education expenses

-According to the IRS, a qualified education expense is any expense that is required for enrollment or attendance at an eligible institution.
+According to the IRS, a qualified education expense is any expense required for enrollment or attendance at an eligible institution.
 Qualified education expenses include:

 • Tuition and fees